naymspace/backpex/guides/live_resource/user-preferences.md

 ```

 Use `mount_context/2` during `mount/3`, after your authentication on-mount
 hook.
-It preserves `socket.assigns` for identity resolution and includes the
+It preserves `socket.assigns` for scope resolution and includes the
 validated pending-cookie/connect-param overlay.
 Passing the bare `session`
 map is supported, but it has no assigns and cannot see pending or per-tab
 mirrored values.